bellodox/Bankout/doc/Guide.md

   - **Blitz:** Highest cumulative Bank after 3 rounds wins and collects the entire accumulated pot.
   - **Sudden Death (Blitz tie):**
     - **Deck:** Numbers + Jacks only.
-    - **Bust:** On third Jack in one turn.
+    - **Bust:** On third Jack on table.
     - **Win:** First to bank $1,000; if no one reaches $1,000, higher Bank wins.

 ---

 ## Edge cases and rulings

-- **Auto-Queen before third-Jack bust:** On Jack with Latent > 0, the auto-Queen reduces Jacks this turn by 1 before evaluating “third Jack,” potentially avoiding bust.
+- **Auto-Queen before third-Jack bust:** On Jack with Latent > 0, the auto-Queen reduces Jacks this turn by 1 before evaluating "third Jack on table," potentially avoiding bust.
 - **Multiple Jacks on Alert:** A Queen removes a single Jack instance.
 You remain on Alert until Jacks this turn reaches 0.
 - **Latent threat timing:** Latent Aces only threaten at the instant a Jack would (re)establish Alert; clearing Alert then (via Queen or wild-Queen) prevents the bust.
 - **Joker swap priority:** Swaps resolve and end the turn immediately (offense).
 If a counter is used (defense, Round 3), no swap occurs and the opponent’s turn ends.